girikuncoro/talks/book-notes/google-sre-book.md

     * There’s often a tension between long-run and short-run availability (hack vs proper fix)
     * Can sometimes fix unreliable systems through heroic effort, but that’s a burnout risk and also a failure risk
     * Taking a controlled hit in short-term reliability is usually the better trade

+## Chapter 7: Evolution of automation at Google
+* “Automation is a force multiplier, not a panacea”
+* Value of automation
+    * Consistency
+    * Extensibility
+    * Centralize mistakes
+    * MTTR
+    * Faster actions
+    * Time savings

+*Multiple interesting case studies and explanations skipped in notes.*